-Freight customer access contracts are also known as 3rd party freight access contracts.
-DOC, 1,227 Kb
+Freight customer access contracts are also known as third party freight access contracts.

-- These are model track access contracts between Network Rail and freight customers which are approved by ORR.
+- These are ORR model track access contracts between Network Rail and freight customers.
 They enable freight customers to hold their own track access rights, and provide flexibility for freight customers who wish to choose and easily change a freight operating company to haul their traffic.

 - On 6 November 2014 ORR presented at an event hosted by Network Rail and the Rail Freight Group.
 This seminar was an open forum to discuss how freight customers can hold track access rights and the benefits of such an approach.
 PDF, 200 Kb

 - Contracts and forms are here .
 Our track access guidance is here .